-AUD ON/OFF Switch: The clicks-per-event audio may be silenced or enabled via this front-panel toggle switch.
-The audible alarm is independent of the AUD ON/OFF switch and will override the audible clicks per event.
+AUD ON/OFF Switch: The click-per-event audio may be silenced or enabled via this front-panel toggle switch.
+The audible alarm is independent of the AUD ON/OFF switch and will override the audible click-per-event.
 An audible alarm can only be silenced by depressing the RESET button.